Volunteering at Action in Mind

 It is our ambition to ensure that everyone who donates their free time to us feels trusted and valued.
 It is important to us that volunteers have a positive volunteering experience and ultimately feel proud to be part of Action in Mind.

 As a volunteer of Action in Mind, you become part of the Collective AiM, our mental health supporter scheme.
-By working together we can create communities that are better informed and supportive of mental health which will lead to making a positive difference to people who are affected by mental health difficulties.
+By working together we can create communities that are better informed and supportive of mental health which will lead to making a positive difference to people who are affected by mental ill-health.

 Our volunteers give their time to a number of our client-facing services within the charity including Adult Befriending and the Hub Centre.
 We also have volunteers who support our corporate team by donating their time as administrators, fundraisers and by joining our Board of Trustees.